 8. Bowdoin College

 Not to be outdone by the large colleges on this list, Bowdoin College in New Brunswick, ME is home to a health and wellness program that is sure to please.
-Not only do their dining centers make everything in small batches to ensure freshness, they have their own in-house butcher and all ingredients are locally-sourced from farmers’ markets or one of Bowdoin’s two MOFGA-certified organic gardens.
+Their dining centers make everything in small batches to ensure freshness.
+They also have their own in-house butcher.
+All ingredients are locally-sourced from farmers’ markets or one of Bowdoin’s two MOFGA-certified organic gardens.
 To top it all off, all of the nutrition information and recipes are all listed online.

-Students can get a fresh, healthy meal and then take a multitude of classes in everything from yoga and Tai Chi to Zumba.
+Students can get a fresh, healthy meal.
+After that, they can take a multitude of classes in everything from yoga and Tai Chi to Zumba.
 The health and wellness center also offers seminars, acupuncture, and many different counseling services.

 9. Whitman College

 Whitman College in Walla Walla, WA starts students off on a path to a wellness-driven life before they even set foot on campus.
-Whitman offers incoming freshman the option to participate in what are called Scrambles, outdoor adventure trips with their classmates.
+Whitman offers incoming freshmen the option to participate in what is called Scrambles, outdoor adventure trips with their classmates.

-Scramble trips give students a way to make new friends before coming to campus, and to experience all of the amazing things that Washington state has to offer.
+Scramble trips give students a way to make new friends before coming to campus.
+Students experience all of the amazing things that Washington state has to offer.
 Whether it’s kayaking or mountaineering, these trips help students to learn and grow in a healthy environment before getting to campus.
 After students arrive on campus, Whitman’s outdoor recreation programming offers even more opportunities for students to live a healthy lifestyle.

 10. UC Santa Barbara

 The University of California’s Santa Barbara campus is located on 1,000 acres of the Southern California coast.
-The campus itself is incredibly bike-friendly and thousands of students and faculty members commute to the UCSB campus by bike each day.
+The campus itself is incredibly bike-friendly.
+Thousands of students and faculty members commute to the UCSB campus by bike each day.
 In order to make commuting by bike easier for everyone, lockers are available for rental and faculty members are able to use showers and lockers on campus.